mpolidori/python-oxd/README.md

 # oxd

-is a CLI for retrieving definitions and synonyms from the [Oxford Dictionaries](https://en.oxforddictionaries.com) website.
+oxd is a CLI for retrieving definitions and synonyms from the [Oxford Dictionaries](https://www.lexico.com/) website (now under the name Lexico). **This is a WIP**.
+Please let me know if you have any issues or recommendations!

 ## Installation

-oxd is available in the AUR ([Arch User Repository](https://aur.archlinux.org/packages/python-oxd-git/)).
+oxd is available in the AUR ([Arch User Repository](https://aur.archlinux.org/packages/python-oxd-git/)):

 ```
 $ git clone https://aur.archlinux.org/python-oxd-git.git